History of the Romania national football team: 2010 World Cup qualifying

 Romania were drawn into Group 7 in the European qualifying tournament along with France, Serbia, Lithuania, Austria and the Faroe Islands.
-The campaign started in September 2008: they began disastrously, losing 3–0 at home to unfancied Lithuania in Cluj-Napoca before scraping an unconvincing 1–0 win in the Faroe Islands, midfielder Răzvan Cociş scoring the goal.
+The campaign started in September 2008: they began disastrously, losing 3–0 at home to unfancied Lithuania in Cluj-Napoca before scraping an unconvincing 1–0 win in the Faroe Islands, midfielder Răzvan Cociș scoring the goal.
 Their third match would be at home to France, who had also begun with a bad loss, 3–1 to Austria in Vienna.
-Romania raced into a 2–0 lead in Constanţa with goals from Florentin Petre and Dorin Goian but France pulled one back before half time through Franck Ribéry.
+Romania raced into a 2–0 lead in Constanța with goals from Florentin Petre and Dorin Goian but France pulled one back before half time through Franck Ribéry.
 A long-range strike from Yoann Gourcuff earned France a draw but both sides were left with plenty to do to qualify for the finals in South Africa.

 Romania finished fifth in the table, ten points adrift of leaders Serbia.